 What are the uses of hydrated silica?

-Hydrated silica, or just silica for short, is used in the creation of glass and cosmetic formulations.
+Hydrated silica, or just silica for short, creates glass and cosmetic formulations.
 It is also an ingredient in human body products like cosmetic products, body scrubs, and toothpaste.
-A large number of people use a product containing silica daily without even realizing it!
+Many people use a product containing silica daily without even realizing it!

 See Related: Most-Eco Friendly Cars for Any Lifestyle